 Increased confidence and safety for currencies

 The increased complexity and sophistication of the chained algorithm provides enhanced levels of security and less uncertainty for a digital currency, compared to single-hash PoW solutions that are not protected against security risks

 For example, a possible but not probable computing breakthrough that “breaks” the SHA256 hash could jeopardize the entire Bitcoin network until the network shifts through a hard fork to another cryptographic hash.

 In the event of a similar computing breakthrough, a digital currency using the X11 PoW would continue to function securely unless all 11 hashes were broken simultaneously.
 Even if some of the 11 hashes were to prove unreliable, there

 Given the speculative nature of digital currencies and their inherent uncertainties as a new field, the X11 algorithm can provide increased confidence for its users and potential investors that single-hash approaches cannot.

 cryptocurrency mining on X11 is financial profitability in comparison with other algorithms

 Mining efficiency is expressed in

 For example, AMD Radeon 6930 graphics card produces 1800 Kh/s, if you use the same module for cryptocurrency mining on the Scrypt algorithm, the indicator will decrease almost three times.
 Video cards of other models show approximately

 When choosing mining equipment, you should prefer a model with an impressive number of Shader processes and a high frequency of the graphics core.
-If we talk about Radeon graphics cards, pay attention to 7950 and 7970.
-Nvidia also has analogues to these models.
+If we talk about Radeon graphics cards, pay attention to 7950 and 7970 or newer.
+Nvidia

 As for CPU-mining, AMD processors with 6-8 cores or Intel i5/i7 demonstrate not the highest level of performance, but also consume much less electricity.